 The difference over the past 15-20 years has largely been in the speed at which these skills need to be acquired, updated, and perfected.
 Because, of the rate of change in many business landscapes, I think the old story from Intel's Founder, Andy Grove - "Only the Paranoid Survive" - has increasing resonance.
 Levels of constant awareness (and enough fear to keep you ‘edgy’) are healthy characteristics for leaders in a modern business.
 If you think you are in an industry which is stable, has been around forever, and cannot be disrupted by innovation - I encourage you to have a long conversation with a former newspaper executive or find the owner of a limo company in a market with significant Über penetration.

-JS: You mention a person with, "immense emotional intelligence," what benefit does the combination of high IQ and high EQ bring particularly when maneuvering through industry change?
+JS: You mention, "a person with immense emotional intelligence," what benefit does the combination of high IQ and high EQ bring, particularly when maneuvering through industry change?

 SL: I consider emotional intelligence to be the hallmark of a great organization.
-My experience, at an individual level, is that emotional intelligence is like have a talent for art or music - some people are born with an innate capability for it and other people really have to work at it to be successful.
+My experience, at an individual level, is that emotional intelligence is like having a talent for art or music - some people are born with an innate capability for it and other people really have to work at it to be successful.
 With that said, everyone can reach a certain level of proficiency.